pinglamb/math/linear-algebra/jordan-normal-forms.md

 ---
 layout: base
-title: Jordan Normal Form &#124; Linear Algebra
+title: Jordan Normal Forms &#124; Linear Algebra
 ---

-# Jordan Normal Form
+# Jordan Normal Forms
 {: .page-title}

 This section addresses the question regarding how we determine if two matrices are similar.